 When it comes to the general transportation industry, lists of the top players almost always include UPS and FedEx.
 The two companies together command a 50% market share of their industry, employ hundreds of thousands of vehicles, and influence the industry in the way that only large businesses can.
 FedEx alone has 51 lobbyists in Washington, 37 of whom were once federal government employees.

 Find out how often trucking companies get into accidents on the FMCSA website.

 If you were injured by FedEx or UPS, call our Amarillo FedEx & UPS truck accident lawyers for a free consultation.
-We have experience taking on global companies to hold them accountable to the people they hurt.
+We have experience taking on global companies—and winning.

 Get a Free Consultation to Learn Your Options